2023 Best Value Computer Software Applications Master's Degree Schools in the Middle Atlantic Region

 Full Computer Software & Applications at Rowan University Report

-Carnegie Mellon University landed the #7 spot in the 2023 rankings for the best value master’s degree computer software and applications programs.
+Carnegie Mellon University ranked #7 on this year’s Best Value Computer Software Applications Master’s Degree Schools in the Middle Atlantic Region list.
 Carnegie Mellon is a fairly large private not-for-profit school located in the city of Pittsburgh.

 Carnegie Mellon graduate students pay an average of $47,347 in tuition and fees each year.

-Carnegie Mellon also took the #3 spot in our Best Computer Software Applications Master’s Degree Schools in the Middle Atlantic Region rankings.
+Carnegie Mellon did well in our overall quality rankings, too.
+It placed #3 on our Best Computer Software Applications Master’s Degree Schools in the Middle Atlantic Region list.

 Read full report on Computer Software & Applications at Robert Morris University

-Stockton University ranked #9 on this year’s Best Value Computer Software Applications Master’s Degree Schools in the Middle Atlantic Region list.
-Stockton State is a moderately-sized public school located in the suburb of Galloway.
+Stockton University came in at #9 in this year’s edition of the Best Value Computer Software Applications Master’s Degree Schools in the Middle Atlantic Region ranking.
+Stockton State is a moderately-sized public school located in the medium-sized suburb of Galloway.

 Read full report on Computer Software & Applications at Stockton University

-Touro College came in at #10 in this year’s edition of the Best Value Computer Software Applications Master’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the city of New York, Touro is a private not-for-profit college with a large student population.
+Touro College ranked #10 on this year’s Best Value Computer Software Applications Master’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of New York, Touro is a private not-for-profit school with a fairly large student population.

-The average tuition and fees for an out-of-state graduate students at Touro are $13,258 a year.
+Out-of-state tuition fees for graduate students at Touro are $13,258 per year.

 Full Computer Software & Applications at Touro College Report